Fourth annual event raised money for Project A.L.S.

 In 2011, Shoop was the first Lafayette player in eight years to throw for 400 yards in a game, completing 32-of-56 passes for 400 yards at Stony Brook.

-In 2010, Ryan O'Neil '12 turned in a solid season in his first as a starter.
-With Fein as his position coach, O'Neil threw for 2,183 yards, 15 touchdowns and seven interceptions and completed 67 percent of his passes (second all-time in a season).
+Ryan O’Neil ’12 threw for 2,183 yards, 15 touchdowns and seven interceptions and completed 67 percent of his passes (fourth all-time in a season) in 2010.
 His year was highlighted by a career day vs. Holy Cross on Nov.
 13, going 35-for-42 for 335 yards and four touchdowns with no interceptions.
-In that same game, Mark Layton '11 also set a school record with 13 receptions for 175 yards and two touchdowns.
+In that same game, Mark Layton ’11 also set a school record with 13 receptions.

 Under Fein’s tutelage, Rob Curley ’10, turned in a record-breaking 2009 campaign on his way to All-Patriot League honors and a professional football career.
 Curley set single-season records for passing yards (3,044), touchdowns (28) and completions (231).
 He also established a single-season mark for completion percentage (68.8, 231-of-336) and career completion percentage (63.8, 429-of-672) and finished third in the nation in passing efficiency (165.2).
 He ranks fifth in career touchdown passes at Lafayette with 44.